Bryan-Thaoxaochay/Employee-Tracker/README.md

 3. Exporting Arrays

 I had to retrieve items from the table, exporting them into my inquirer.js, and placing them into the choices for one of my questions.
+However, I was unable to do this.

 4. Scope